Karthikhvr/customers-docs/HA_DR_Architecture_Documentation_dt2.md

 Behavior:
 - DR instance can remain active and continuously running (services can be available for testing).
-- Data on DR is updated on each automated restore based on administrator-defined intervals (≈ every 30 minutes recommended).
+- Data on DR is updated on each automated restore based on administrator-defined intervals (≈ every 1 hour recommended).
 - Initial downtime: the first restore to a new DR environment requires downtime on DR while the baseline restore completes — depends on production data size (typical order: ≈ 1 hour; varies).
-- Sync duration: ≈ 30 minutes per incremental cycle (depends on data volume and transfer frequency).
+- Sync duration: ≈ 1 hour per incremental cycle (depends on data volume and transfer frequency).
-- RPO is bounded by the backup interval (default 30 minutes recommendation).
+- RPO is bounded by the backup interval (default 1 hour recommendation).

 Notes and operational considerations:
 - Ensure sufficient DR storage and retention for incremental chains.